Are Whitepaper Claims Reflected in Market Structure? A Contamination-Aware Pipeline and a Power-Limited Null: Extended Related Work

 \subsection{Factor Models in Cryptocurrency}

-Traditional asset pricing employs factor models to explain cross-sectional return variation. \citet{fama1970efficient} established the theoretical foundation for efficient markets and factor-based returns. \citet{fama1993common} introduced the three-factor model for equities; analogous developments in cryptocurrency have emerged more recently. \citet{livan2011fine} demonstrate how random matrix theory can distinguish signal from noise in financial correlation matrices---a perspective we extend to narrative-factor comparisons. \citet{caccioli2018network} provide a comprehensive review of network-based approaches to financial systemic risk, complementing factor-based perspectives with topological analysis.
+Traditional asset pricing employs factor models to explain cross-sectional return variation. \citet{fama1970efficient} established the theoretical foundation for efficient markets and factor-based returns; \citet{fama1993common} introduced the three-factor model for equities, with analogous developments in cryptocurrency emerging more recently. \citet{livan2011fine} demonstrate how random matrix theory can distinguish signal from noise in financial correlation matrices---a perspective we extend to narrative-factor comparisons. \citet{caccioli2018network} review network-based approaches to financial systemic risk, complementing factor-based perspectives with topological analysis, and \citet{aste2025ifn} establishes the theoretical and generative foundations for information filtering networks, offering principled methods for extracting sparse dependency structures from high-dimensional financial data.

-\citet{liu2019common} establish the foundational three-factor model for cryptocurrency returns: market, size, and momentum. \citet{liu2021risks} extend this work, finding that these factors explain substantial cross-sectional variation analogous to Fama-French factors for equities. \citet{bianchi2021factor} apply Instrumented PCA (IPCA) to show that time-varying factor loadings outperform observable risk factors. \citet{dobrynskaya2020downside} extends crypto CAPM to include downside beta as a fourth factor, finding significant cross-sectional premia across 1,700 coins. \citet{bhambhwani2019blockchain} introduce blockchain-native factors---computing power, network size---as procyclical pricing factors with positive risk premia.
+\citet{liu2021risks} document that cryptocurrency returns load on common factors explaining substantial cross-sectional variation analogous to Fama-French factors; \citet{liu2022common} subsequently formalise a three-factor model---market, size, and momentum---for the cross-section of cryptocurrency returns. \citet{bianchi2021factor} apply Instrumented PCA to show that time-varying factor loadings outperform observable risk factors; \citet{dobrynskaya2020downside} extends crypto CAPM with a downside-beta factor across 1{,}700 coins; and \citet{bhambhwani2019blockchain} introduce blockchain-native factors---computing power, network size---as procyclical pricing factors with positive risk premia.
+Such systematic factors---market co-movement, size, liquidity---may dominate any narrative-based signal, consistent with our non-detection of a claims--market correspondence.

-Our tensor decomposition implicitly captures similar factors---Factor 1 (dominated by Bitcoin) resembles the market factor, while Factor 2 may capture size or sector effects.
-These systematic factors may dominate any narrative-based signal, explaining why whitepaper claims fail to predict factor structure.